-Students who need to leave school early or leave the high school building are required to bring a note from a parent or guardian.
-All notes must be brought to the high school office by 7:25 A.M. the morning of the day requested.
+Students who need to leave school early are required to bring a note from a parent or guardian or submit a request through the Sapphire portal.
+All notes should be submitted by 7:25 A.M. the morning of the day requested.
 Students will be placed on the attendance sheet with the time of their dismissal listed for teacher's reference.
 Before leaving, students will receive an excuse slip from the office No student will be permitted to leave the building without this documentation.